 - Easy to make – If you are a fan of Trader Joe’s Pacific Organic Tomato and Roasted Pepper Soup, then this recipe is definitely for you.
 Sure, ready-made soup is great, but once you find out how easy and delicious this recipe is, I guarantee you’ll want the homemade version again and again.

-- Customizable – Feel free to swap the herbs listed in this recipe for your favorites.
+- Customizable – Feel free to swap the herbs listed in this roasted red pepper soup recipe for your favorites.
 Dairy-free?
 Substitute heavy cream for coconut milk!

 - Red bell peppers – I use two for this recipe, seeded and quartered.

 - Head of garlic – The secret ingredient to get that creamy, savory flavor.
-Don’t worry, the flavor is not overpowering, rather a beautiful balance of flavor as the garlic roasts with the vegetables, mellowing its flavor.
+Don’t worry, the flavor is not overpowering, but rather a beautiful balance of flavor as the garlic cloves roast with the vegetables, mellowing its flavor.

 - Olive oil – Drizzled over the vegetables just before roasting.